 Many people undergo medical procedures and receive treatment on a daily basis which results in an excellent outcome.
 We are fortunate that our medical care in the UK is of a generally high standard.

 However, sometimes things do go wrong which can result in a patient suffering symptoms or injuries which have lifelong consequences.
 There is a difference between treatment being less than ideal and being ‘negligent’.
 Sometimes, a poor outcome from treatment cannot be prevented, even in the hands of the most skilled and experienced doctors.
 Where the care has fallen below an acceptable standard however, the law intervenes to provide a remedy.
 This area of law is known as medical or clinical negligence.

 If you think you have been affected by substandard treatment, please contact one of our medical negligence specialist solicitors.

 How much will a medical negligence claim cost me?

 Before you commence a claim, your medical negligence solicitor will need to determine how the legal costs and expenses will be funded.
 The three most common ways of funding a case are:

 - You may have existing insurance which would cover the cost of investigating a claim (known as “legal expenses insurance”), which is attached to a household, car or credit card policy.
 A quick call to your insurers should help verify whether cover is available for investigating your potential claim.
 If cover is available, we would be pleased to complete the necessary claim form and liaise with the insurers on your behalf.
 They may have specific requirements regarding funding of expenses in the case, and we can provide estimates of costs involved.

 - Legal Aid is now only reserved for children who sustain a serious neurological injury within the first eight weeks of life.
-We do hold a Legal Aid franchise and are accredited to act on behalf of children in clinical negligence cases who are funded publicly.

 - A No Win No Fee also known as a Conditional Fee Agreement.